-Parents are encouraged to keep their child home if any of the following symptoms are evident.
+Parents are encouraged to keep their child home if any of the following symptoms are evident:

-- a).
-An unexplained rash on a child's face or body.
-Consult a physician for diagnosis. - b).
-Child complains of headache, fever, and upset stomach or doesn't generally appear in good health. - c).
+- 1. An unexplained rash on a child's face or body.
+Consult a physician for diagnosis. - 2.
+Child complains of headache, fever, and upset stomach or doesn't generally appear in good health. - 3.
 Child is sneezing, coughing, and has runny nose.